GitSkilled/About-GitSkilled/README.md

 # About-GitSkilled <img src="https://avatars.githubusercontent.com/u/189777612?s=200&v=4" width="25" height="25" />

-This resource collection, curated by GitHub Social Impact under the Skilling, Equity and Community pillar, supports socially conscious open source developers with curriculum, communities, partners, and DEI materials.
+This resource collection, curated by GitHub Social Impact under the Skilling, Equity and Community pillar, supports socially conscious open source developers with curriculum, communities, partners, and educational materials.

 ## About This Repository
-This repository is dedicated to coordinating GitHub All In's open source initiatives.
-Our goal is to create pathways for underrepresented learners to join the GitHub All In Alumni program—a global, equity-driven community fostering inclusive participation in the digital economy.
+This repository supports GitSkilled's open source initiatives, creating pathways for nontraditional learners to join the GitSkilled Collective—a global community committed to inclusive participation in the digital economy.

 Our Four-Point Plan:
 1. Expand GitHub’s developer base through openly accessible curricula.
-2. Grow the presence of marginalized and socially conscious developers via large-scale skilling partnerships in target countries.
+2. Grow the presence of nontraditional learners and socially conscious developers via large-scale skilling partnerships in target countries.
-3. Strengthen local skilling efforts to support marginalized and socially conscious developers in target regions.
+3. Strengthen local skilling efforts to support nontraditional learners  and socially conscious developers in target regions.
 4. Foster community building to drive impactful contributions and help close the digital divide.